 Manufacturing is the act of turning raw materials into a component or finished product.
 Currently, in the US, The Food and Drug Administration regulates the standard for manufacturing drugs and supplements under the authority of the Federal Food, Drug, and Cosmetic Act.
 These regulations known as Current Good Manufacturing Practices or cGMP require that manufacturers, processors, and packagers of drugs & supplements take proactive action to ensure that their products are safe, pure, and effective.

-Good manufacturing practices start with the overall design of the building products will be manufactured in.
+Good manufacturing practices start with the overall design of the building the products will be manufactured in.
 A building used in the manufacturing, processing, packing, or holding of a drug product should be of suitable size, construction, and location to facilitate cleaning, maintenance, and proper operations.
 Any such building is required to have adequate space for the orderly placement of equipment and materials to prevent mix-ups between different components, drug product containers, closures, labeling, in-process material, or drug products to prevent contamination.
 The flow components, drug product containers, closures, labeling, in-process materials, and drug products through the building should be designed to prevent contamination and operations shall be performed within specifically defined areas of adequate size.
 There shall be separate or defined areas or other control systems for the firm's operations as necessary to prevent contamination or mix-ups during manufacturing.
 On top of these more broad building requirements, Good Manufacturing Practices have certain facility requirements covering lighting, ventilation, air filtration, air heating & cooling, plumbing, sewage, wash & toilet facilities, sanitation, maintenance, and equipment requirements.

 Standard Operating Procedures